greyhatjzy/Chinese-chess-with-uARM/README.md

 #####  2.OS Genertic Video Interface
-* This is a MATLAB SUPPORT PACKAGE.It can using support package installer on matlab software’s home->Get Hardware Support Packages.and you can install USB Webcams if necessary.
+* This is a MATLAB SUPPORT PACKAGE.It can using support package installer on matlab software’s home->Get Hardware Support Packages and you can install USB Webcams if necessary.